 Students should be aware that, in keeping with applicable law and University policy, the notification of the outcome and sanctions against students and, if applicable, other pertinent information, may be shared with University personnel including academic advisors, registrar’s office, financial services, pre-medical, pre-law advisors and the office of international services in cases involving international students as visa status may be impacted.

-The records of the Ethics Board shall be held in the Office of the Dean of Student Life.
+The records of the Ethics Board shall be held in the Office of Student Conduct.